modernice/goes/event/README.md

 }
 ```

-Events can be published and subscribed to over an event bus:
+Events can be published over an event bus:

 ```go
 import "github.com/modernice/goes/event"